lowweihong/team14-CryptoMood/index.md

 Moreover, the performance of our models will be evaluated using metrics such as the F1 score, which provides a balanced measure of precision and recall, especially useful in imbalanced datasets.
 Additionally, metrics like Cohen's Kappa can be employed to assess the agreement between model predictions and human annotations, accounting for chance agreement

-## Result and Discussion (Midterm Checkpoint)
+## Results and Discussion (Midterm Checkpoint)

-In midterm checkpoint, we developed the baseline model with naive Logistic Regression by considering only the words as feature, with the cleaning processing technique in [preprocessing.py](src/preprocessing.py).
-And a version of finetuning on `StephanAkkerman/financial-tweets-crypto` performance on the same train and test dataset.
+In our midterm checkpoint, we developed the baseline model with naive Logistic Regression by considering only the words as features, with the cleaning processing technique in [preprocessing.py](src/preprocessing.py).
+We also implemented fine-tuned versions of pre-trained BERT models on the `StephanAkkerman/financial-tweets-crypto` dataset, evaluating performance on the same train and test splits.

-The reproducible notebooks used can be found here
+The reproducible notebooks used can be found here:
 1. [EDA.ipynb](./src/data_cleaning/eda.ipynb)
 2. [kk08_cryptobert_finetune.ipynb](./src/models/kk08_cryptobert_finetune.ipynb)
 3. [ElKulako_stocktwits_crypto_finetune.ipynb](./src/models/ElKulako_stocktwits_crypto_finetune.ipynb)
 4. [ElKulako_stocktwits_crypto_baseline.ipynb](./src/models/ElKulako_stocktwits_crypto_baseline.ipynb)

+### Data Preprocessing Implementation
+For our initial models, we implemented a comprehensive preprocessing pipeline that included:

+1. **Text Cleaning:** We removed unnecessary elements such as URLs, wallet addresses, and special characters using regex patterns in our `preprocessing.py` module.

+2. **Tokenization:** We used the tokenizers from pre-trained models (BERT-based) to convert text into token IDs suitable for deep learning models.

+3. **Data Filtering:** We excluded short texts (fewer than 4 words) and removed quote tweets to avoid confusion in sentiment scoring.

-### Model Performance
+### Model Implementation and Evaluation

-Here is the model finetune model performance and also compared to the original baseline model ElKulako/stocktwits-crypto.
-The best performing model overall is kk08/CryptoBERT finetune with an overall accuracy of 75.01% and macro
-F1 score of 69.79%.
-Among our benchmarks, original ElKulako/stocktwits-crypto model has the least F1-score.
+We implemented several models to establish benchmarks and assess performance on our cryptocurrency sentiment classification task:

+#### Supervised Learning Models
+1. **Baseline Model:** A simple Logistic Regression model using word features to establish a performance baseline.

+2. **Fine-tuned BERT Models:**
+   - **ElKulako/stocktwits-crypto:** Fine-tuned from a model already trained on financial text with existing bullish, bearish, and neutral labels.
+   - **kk08/CryptoBERT:** Adapted from a model pre-trained on cryptocurrency text but with only bullish and bearish labels originally.
+We discarded the pre-trained weights of the original 2-label classification head and initialized a new 3-label classification head.

+#### Performance Metrics

+We evaluated our models using several key metrics:

 | Model                               | Precision (Bullish) | Precision (Neutral) | Precision (Bearish) | Accuracy | F1-Score |
 |-------------------------------------|---------------------|---------------------|---------------------|----------|----------|